mosessolari/mosessolari.github.io/Liouville-Number-Zeta-Sum-Informal-Proof.md

 ```math
 \sum_{k=1}^N\left[f(k,c)-f(k+\frac{p}{q},c)\right]:=\sum_{k=1}^{\frac{p}{q}}\left[f(k,c)\right]<0<0
 ```
-This implies that, regardless of $p$, $q$ and $r$, if we select a sufficiently large $N$, then there must come a point where the Liouville number identity does not hold (which shows that $L$ is transcendental by Thue–Siegel–Roth theorem).
+This implies that, regardless of $p$, $q$ and $r$, if we select a sufficiently large $N$, then there must come a point where the Liouville number equality does not hold (which shows that $L$ is transcendental by Thue–Siegel–Roth theorem).
 Another result is that the irrationality measure of $L$ must be $\infty$, implying that it is a Liouville number.
 This concludes the proof.

 ## Final Statements
 I believe that this idea can be used as a basis to show that any infinite sum of a monotonic function is a transcendental/Liouville number (you just have to have a construction for $`Q(N)`$ that grows quickly enough for $`\frac{1}{Q(N)^r}`$ to become negligble).
 Be safe cuties <3